 The hearing on the Schrems 2.0 case of the European Court of Justice

-On July 9, 2019, Europe’s highest court – the Court of Justice of the European Union (CJEU) – is set to hear a case concerning the validity of two key data transfer mechanisms: Standard Contractual Clauses (SCCs) and Privacy Shield – mechanisms widely used by businesses within the European Economic Area (EEA) to legitimise the transfer of personal data to countries outside the EEA.
+On July 9, 2019, Europe’s highest court – the Court of Justice of the European Union (CJEU) – heard a case concerning the validity of two key data transfer mechanisms: Standard Contractual Clauses (SCCs) and Privacy Shield – mechanisms widely used by businesses within the European Economic Area (EEA) to legitimise the transfer of personal data to countries outside the EEA.

 Why are the Standard Contractual Clauses and the Privacy Shield important?

 The EU General Data Protection Regulation (GDPR), like its predecessor, the Data Protection Directive (Directive), prohibits the transfer of personal data to countries outside the EEA which are not considered to provide an adequate level of protection for personal data under applicable national legal regimes.